NatGra/NatGra.github.io/content/posts/my-first-post.md

 Secondly, a blog - or a convincing web presence in general - seems to be a desirable outcome in the tech scene.
 There is almost no one who does not have their own website.
 Of course, this is not mandatory to have a web presence, but it seems to be useful for certain.

 Thirdly and finally, my curiousity has always outweight my dedication to specialize.
-And setting up a new project is just another advanture into unknown waters.
+And setting up a new project is just another adventure into unknown waters.
 During my journey as Software Engineer and even before, I have seen a bunch of technologies, different frameworks, and have touched several programming languages.
 If you would have asked me a few years ago where the journey of studying Computer Science is going, I probably would have answered that I would like to do human-machine communication professionally.
 Now, I am "stuck" writing backend services.
 Lately, I have discovered DevOps, and got interested in that.
 So you see, I am still discovering new areas.